lastlink/docs-1/interface-guide/system.md

-# Other Inputs

-### System UIs
+# System Interfaces
-*These are Core UIs that are used exclusively by the Directus framework for internal purposes.*
+These are Core UIs that are used primarily by the Directus framework for internal purposes.

 * directus_activity
 * directus_columns